Preparing for Birth: Setting the Stage

 Your own home

-A clinic offers you the greatest security from a medical perspective.
-Births are routine here, and expert doctors can be with you within seconds.
-Statistically, however, birth centers are just as safe as hospitals – more on that shortly.
+From a medical standpoint a hospital offers you the greatest safety.
+Births are everyday occurrences here, and knowledgeable doctors can be at your side within seconds.
+Statistically speaking, however, birth centers are just as safe as hospitals — more on that in a moment.

-In hospitals, modern delivery rooms are largely homely and designed to meet various needs.
-In addition to birthing tubs, there are exercise balls and numerous other resources available for use during birth.
-Furthermore, if you want, you can always have an experienced midwife by your side.
+In hospitals, modern delivery rooms are largely furnished to feel homely and are designed to meet a wide range of needs.
+In addition to birthing tubs there are exercise balls and numerous other materials available that you can use during labor.
+You can also have an experienced midwife by your side at all times, if you wish.

 To avoid being separated from your family during your stay, family rooms are often provided.
-Alternatively, you must decide whether you can better cope with the solitude of a single room than with a shared room that you share with other women who are shortly before or after giving birth.
+Alternatively, you need to decide whether you would cope better with a private room and the potential loneliness than with a shared room, which you share with other women who are shortly before or shortly after giving birth.

-Finding the right clinic for the delivery is not so easy.
-Opinions about the same clinic can vary widely among acquaintances and on the internet.
-I would recommend taking advantage of the delivery room tours offered by individual clinics.
+Finding the right hospital for delivery is not all that easy.
+Opinions about the same hospital can vary widely among friends and online.
+I would recommend taking advantage of the delivery ward tours offered by individual hospitals.
 These usually take place once a month or even weekly.
-During these tours, you will be guided by delivery room staff through the maternity ward, gain an insight into the patient rooms as well as the delivery rooms, and get a vague idea of the staff.
-Ask all your questions and trust your instincts: Is this the place you want to bring your child into the world?
+During these, delivery units staff will guide you through the unit, you will get an insight into the patient rooms as well as the delivery rooms and you can get a rough impression of the staff.
+Ask all your questions and listen closely to your gut: Is this the place where you want to bring your child into the world?
 Do you feel safe?
-Well taken care of?
-Factors that may influence the decision include:
+Well cared for?
+Factors that can play into your decision include:

 -